raghunathanp95/poc-p2p-energy/source/DEPLOYMENT.md

     },
     "producerApiEndpoint": "https://PRODUCER-ENDPOINT",  /* Endpoint for the producer api */
     "source": {
-        "id": "SOURCE-UNIQUE-ID",                        /* 81 Trytes hash to use as unique id */ "name": "SOURCE-NAME",                           /* The name of this source */ "type": "SOURCE-TYPE"                            /* Type of this source e.g. solar, wind */ }
+        "id": "SOURCE-UNIQUE-ID",                        /* Unique ID, has no format */ "name": "SOURCE-NAME",                           /* The name of this source */ "type": "SOURCE-TYPE"                            /* Type of this source e.g. solar, wind */ }